 4.4.3 Exceptions.
-If a Reviewing IRB or Reviewing IRB Institution (as applicable) does not, as a matter of policy or as a result of the absence of a legal obligation, historical practice, or otherwise, provide HIPAA authorization forms/language or review requests for HIPAA waivers/alterations of authorization for Research, such as may be the case with certain Federal Institutions (defined below) that are not themselves HIPAA Covered Entities or if a Reviewing IRB or Reviewing IRB Institution is not a HIPAA Covered Entity, nothing in this Section 4.4 will require the Reviewing IRB or Reviewing IRB Institution to provide such forms/language or to review such requests.
-In such case, the Reviewing IRB or Reviewing IRB Institution (as applicable) will communicate this position to the Relying Institution, and the Relying Institution shall satisfy its own HIPAA obligations to provide such forms/language or to review such requests.
+If a Reviewing IRB or Reviewing IRB Institution (as applicable) does not, as a matter of policy or as a result of the absence of a legal obligation, historical practice, or otherwise, provide HIPAA authorization forms/sections or review requests for HIPAA waivers/alterations of authorization for Research, such as may be the case with certain Federal Institutions (defined below) that are not themselves HIPAA Covered Entities or if a Reviewing IRB or Reviewing IRB Institution is not a HIPAA Covered Entity, nothing in this Section 4.4 will require the Reviewing IRB or Reviewing IRB Institution to provide such forms/sections or to review such requests.
+In such case, the Reviewing IRB or Reviewing IRB Institution (as applicable) will communicate this position to the Relying Institution, and the Relying Institution shall satisfy its own HIPAA obligations to provide such forms/sections or to review such requests.

 4.5 Notification of and Cooperation in Regard to Legal Requirements, Requests, and Claims.
 If a Participating Institution is required or requested to provide information pursuant to law, regulation, or legal process (e.g., pursuant to a subpoena or a public records request) in connection with any Research or Covered Activities under this Agreement, or if it becomes aware of a threatened or actual claim, suit, or action arising from such Research or Covered Activities, it will, to the extent permitted by law, regulation, or such legal process, notify as applicable (i) the Reviewing IRB/Reviewing IRB Institution and (ii) the Relying Institutions that are conducting the Research and that are affected by the requirement, request, or claim (for example, that are named in or hold information responsive to the requirement, request, or claim, or whose activities may be affected by the requirement, request, or claim).
 Each involved Participating Institution shall reasonably assist the other(s) in investigating and responding to such requirements, requests, or claims as mutually determined appropriate to the matter at hand.
 If the requirement, request, or claim seeks Confidential Information (defined in Exhibit A), the affected Participating Institutions shall cooperate, to the extent possible, in asserting applicable exceptions to disclosure of the information.
-Notwithstanding any of the foregoing, in no event shall any Participating Institution be required to contravene its legal responsibilities or waive any legal privileges.
+Notwithstanding any of the foregoing, in no event shall any Participating Institution be required to contravene its legal responsibilities or waive any of its legal rights, including privileges afforded by law.

 4.6 Notification of Changes in Assurance, IRB Registration, or HRPP Status and Notification in Connection with Federal For-Cause Investigations; Options for Resolution of Concerns.